-Solomon Stafford (1785-1851) came to North Hartland from Brighton about 80 years ago (by 1830) with his wife, Anna Thompson, and settled near Stafford Pond which took its name from him.
+Solomon Stafford (1785-1851) came to North Hartland from Brighton Plantation (North Hill) about 80 years ago (mid-1820s) with his wife, Anna Thompson, and settled near Stafford Pond which took its name from him.
 Their children were; Elizabeth m.
 John Dore, Horatio d.
 1826, Jacob m.
 Roxanna Starbird, Orrin m.
 Rosetta Brann, Joel m.
 Sarah Starbird, Solomon m.
 Hannah Oliver, Johnson m.
 Mercy Brand, Elias m.
 Mary Bean, Leonard m.
 Meribah Elliott, Richard m.
 Margaret Field, Albion m.
 Evalin Elliott, Martha m.
 John Towle & John m1.
 Emaline Jordan – m2.
 Sarah Woodbridge.

 Uzziel Withee (1765-1862), a Veteran of the Revolutionary War, came from Norridgewock to North Hartland with his wife, Betsy Stevens, by 1810.
 Uzziel and his brother Luke Withee were early settlers of Norridgewock in 1783.
 He lived to the age of nearly one hundred years and raised a large family, many of whose descendants still live in Hartland.

 Ezra Withee (1802-1876), son of Uzziel Withee, remained in North Hartland and built a saw mill and shingle mill from which that section of the town was for some time known as Withee’s Mills.
 His wife was Rebecca Gould and their children were; Samuel, John, William, Ezra Jr, & Mary.